scottokinawa/Liquor-Sales-/README.md

 # Liquor-Sales-
 Liquor Sales in Iowa

-I wanted to look through Iowa liquor data and figure out if I could predict where to set a profitable stores.
+I wanted to look through Iowa liquor data and figure out if I could predict where to set profitable stores.

 I will try and create a model that can make this prediction for us.